EMP. These three letters may look innocent enough, but every prepper worth his or her salt should know better.

 Tip Number 1: Don’t Ever Underestimate The Dangers of EMP

 Staying alive entails never underestimating the situation you are in.
 The rules of survival will state this again and again.
 Plan an immediate route in the aftermath of an EMP assault.
-How important is this tip?
-You may very well be dead if you hesitate in just a few seconds.
+Death is a possibility if you hesitate for just a few seconds.
 Anything could happen.
 No one can tell what will happen next.
 Prepare for the worst.

 Tip Number 2: Use All Your Available Money

-You should understand that cash becomes one of the most useless resources in the event that an SHTF happens.
+You should understand that cash becomes one of the most useless resources if a SHTF happens.
 Preppers understand how the economy shifts to that of basic goods.
 Do what you can to trade your cash to essential survival items such as water, ammo, food, etc. Certain years of pennies older than 1982 can be left out as the copper inside them can prove to be invaluable.

 Tip Number 3: Ration Your Food

 Your survival stash of food and water should last for a year at the very least.
 When the EMP hits, start rationing the food because you’ll be sharing it with the other people.

 Remember that no one is likely to survive End Of Day scenarios alone, but what you can do is control the food distribution until new sources are found.

 No one wants to experience a terrifying EMP attack, much less surviving one.
 But we should all do our best to prepare for its eventuality if we want to make it out alive.